-So exactly what is a spiritual breakthrough?
+So precisely, what is a spiritual breakthrough?
 A spiritual breakthrough is a total change in the circumstances surrounding one’s life.
 It is a situation in which God’s intervention is required.
-The expression, “If God does not do it, it cannot be done” applies here.
-The saint is aware that he or she is totally dependent upon God to change their situation.
-Whether there is a spiritual door that needs to be opened, an answer from God is needed or a mountain that needs to be moved, God can give you that breakthrough.
+The expression, “If God does not do it, it cannot be done,” applies here.
+The saint is aware that he or she is dependent upon God to change their situation.
+Whether there is a spiritual door that needs to be opened, God’s answer is required, or a mountain that needs to be moved, God can give you that breakthrough.

 Let’s look at a couple of situations in which a breakthrough was needed.
-In both cases God showed Himself mighty and strong in response to the cry of his saints who sought him, asked in faith and believed that a change would come with nothing wavering.
+In both cases, God showed Himself mighty and strong in response to the cry of his Saints who sought him, asked in faith, and believed that a change would come with nothing wavering.

 Jeremiah 29:13 (KJV) 13And ye shall seek me, and find me, when ye shall search for me with all your heart.

 Exodus 15:26 (KJV)

 26 And said, If thou wilt diligently hearken to the voice of the Lord thy God, and wilt do that which is right in his sight, and wilt give ear to his commandments, and keep all his statutes, I will put none of these diseases upon thee, which I have brought upon the Egyptians: for I am the Lord that healeth thee.